 Do we have to attend all the sessions?

 You select one Preview session to attend.
 You are required to attend the session in its entirety, including all of the programming occurring over the 2 days you are on campus.

 When is Preview over?

 Does a family member need to attend Preview with me?

 Family members are welcome and encouraged to attend the Preview; however, it is not required.
 Many students bring family members while others come on their own.
 It is up to you.
 We do have programs and information for parents and families, so if they do attend, it will be beneficial for them.
 Be sure to note, however, that there is a cost for guests to attend; it is $50 per person

 What’s the $50 fee for?

 The $50 per guest charge is an administrative fee that helps to fund the entire Preview program including meals, handouts and giveaways and staffing.
 This charge is only applicable to each guest who attends with a new student, not to the new student attending.
-This charge may not be prorated for partial attendance or for staying off campus.

 Where do my family members or guests stay overnight?

-Family members and guests are welcome to stay in one of Mount Union’s suite-style, air-conditioned halls on campus (which is included as part of the $50 guest fee) or can choose to stay in an area hotels.
+Family members and guests are welcome to stay in one of Mount Union’s suite-style, air-conditioned halls on campus at no extra cost or can choose to stay in an area hotels.
 Fees are not waived or reduced for not staying in the halls.

 Can younger children attend?

 We ask that younger children, especially those under the age of 10, not attend Preview.

 If I have a disability or me or my guest is in need of accommodation during Preview, who do I contact?

 Will I receive my housing assignment at Preview?

 No. Students will receive their housing assignments during the first week of August.
 Housing assignments will be sent to your UMU email accounts.

 How do I sign up to live on campus?

 Can I turn in my health forms while at Preview?